alonswartz/trackpoint/README.md

 ## Target audience

-- hard to cover every use-case
-- limited to hand-wired, teensy, tmk, mousekeys
+It's hard to cover every use-case, keyboard and firmware so I'm limiting this for folks who have a hand-wired mechanical keyboard that uses a teensy (2.0) with TMK_keyboard firmware, and who want to integrate a trackpoint for just mouse movement (and take advantage of the keyboard for mouse keys).

-- still useful for others
+That said, the information here should still be useful for others.

 ## FAQ